 Too Many Network Antennas?
-How to Choose the Right One
+Here's How to Find the Right One

-Here are five key factors to consider when selecting the perfect network antenna for your needs.
+Consider these key factors to choose the perfect network antenna for your needs.

 Select options and limit the number of products